roman-milk/roman-milk.github.io/katies-devious-mind.md

  Jackie couldn't answer; she just nodded and sat down.
 Oh my god what did she mean by punish me?
 She thought.As she sat down on the bench she scooted over to the middle of the seat, her dress worked its way up her legs.
 The slit that was down the side was now right at her crotch and exposing everything to the world.
 She quickly started to adjust it when Katie said, "Just leave it.
 I will let you know when you can cover yourself."

  Katie thought for sure that her mother would finally bulk at the last command.
 Katie wanted to push her to the breaking point and refuse to do as told.
 She would then work to push her past that barrier and work to find the next one.
 After each barrier was crossed the more submissive her mother would be, and the less likely she could refuse to obey.
-Report_Story #3